-We utilize the United States Department of Agriculture (USDA) analysis to provide a general understanding of the U.S. agricultural economic outlook; however, this outlook does not take into account all aspects of our business or events that occurred subsequent to its issuance.
+We utilize the market data of, and the analysis of such data by, the United States Department of Agriculture (USDA) to provide a general understanding of the U.S. agricultural economic outlook; however, this outlook does not take into account all aspects of our business or events that occurred subsequent to its issuance.
 References to USDA information in this section refer to U.S. agricultural market data and not System data.

-The USDA forecast (February 10, 2015) estimates that farmers' net cash income (a measure of the cash income after payment of business expenses) for 2015 will be \$89.4 billion, a \$25.7 billion decrease from 2014 and \$8.1 billion below the 10year average.
-The forecasted decrease in farmers' net cash income for 2015 is primarily due to an expected decrease in cash receipts of \$25.8 billion.
-Crop receipts are projected to decrease \$15.6 billion in 2015, with approximately a \$6.7 billion decline in corn receipts.
-Corn used for grain is expected to experience drops in both quantity sold and price in 2015.
-Livestock receipts are predicted to decrease \$10.2 billion in 2015 primarily due to decreased dairy and hog receipts despite anticipated record high cattle receipts.
+The USDA forecast (August 25, 2015) estimates that farmers' net cash income (a measure of the cash income after payment of business expenses) for 2015 will be \$100.3 billion, a \$26.4 billion decrease from 2014 but \$5.0 billion above the 10-year average.
+The forecasted decrease in farmers' net cash income for 2015 is primarily due to an expected decrease in cash receipts of \$32.3 billion.
+Livestock receipts are predicted to decrease \$19.4 billion in 2015 primarily due to decreased dairy and hog receipts despite anticipated record high cattle receipts.
+Crop receipts are projected to decrease \$12.9 billion in 2015, with approximately a \$7.1 billion decline in corn receipts.

-The following charts set forth the commodity prices utilizing the average monthly price for the last month of each quarter by hundredweight for beef cattle, hogs and milk, per bushel for corn, soybeans and wheat and by pound for poultry on certain dates during the period from March 31, 2012 to March 31, 2015:
+The following charts set forth the commodity prices utilizing the average monthly price for the last month of each quarter by hundredweight for beef cattle, hogs and milk, per bushel for corn, soybeans and wheat and by pound for poultry on certain dates during the period from September 30, 2012 to September 30, 2015: